Susan Shie

 |

-Susan Shie, who lives in northeastern Ohio, is an academically trained painter and lifelong sewer who has been making unique and often whimsical painted quilts since 1980.
-Her quilts are in the collections of the International Quilt Study Center and Museum in Lincoln, Nebraska, the Museum of Arts & Design in New York City, and many important private collections, including the John M. Walsh III collection of contemporary quilts.
+Susan Shie is an academically trained painter and lifelong sewer who has been making unique and often whimsical painted quilts since 1980.
+Her quilts are in the collections of the Museum of Arts & Design, the International Quilt Study Center & Museum, and many important private collections, including the John M. Walsh III Collection of Contemporary Art Quilts.

 Detail, Sisters or The True Story of Sisters on Diets, showing Susan's journal writing